 0 Comments

+Tweets and hashtags related to the own voices movement, most specifically those related to authors with autism and ADHD, began popping up in my feed.
+Before then, I hadn’t heard of such a thing.
 In a manner of speaking, many of the paintings and literary masterpieces we consider classics are fan works.

 Shakespeare is well known for taking the work of other writers and improving upon it when crafting his plays.
 When you get right down to it, what are Paradise Lost and Dante’s Inferno but fan fiction written about the Bible?
 Many of the earlier novelists took inspiration from each other’s work, often borrowing heavily from one another.
 Aside from portraits, what are the subjects of most of the famous Renaissance paintings we learned about in school?
 They either featured Bible scenes or scenes from Greek or Roman mythology.
 I might not have had a lot of time to really dig into any creative projects or make much progress on the ones I'd already started over the past couple of years.
 But this doesn't mean I forgot about them.